frncesc/mws-restaurant-stage-3/README.md

 ### Main changes introduced

-- Application generated from scratch with [sails-generate](https://github.com/balderdashy/sails-generate)
+- Generated from scratch with [sails-generate](https://github.com/balderdashy/sails-generate)

 - Created custom models for "restaurants" and "reviews" in `api/models`

-- Created a very simple API test suite in `assets/test`
+- Created a simple API test suite in `assets/test`

 - Created two scripts (`utils/generate-restaurants.js` and `utils/generate-reviews.js`), useful for generating the restaurants API test data.
-To reset the database at its original state, just stop Sails (if already running) and launch:
+To reset the database at its original state, just stop Sails (if running) and launch:

   ```
   npm run reset-db